platformsh/platformsh-docs/sites/platform/src/guides/symfony/faq.md

 ## Why is `DATABASE_URL` not defined during the build hook?

 During the build hook, services are not available to avoid breaking the application that is still live.
-That why the Symfony integration does not expose environment variables during the build hook.
+That is why the Symfony integration does not expose environment variables during the build hook.

 The `cache:clear` command does not need to connect to the database by default,